SSWConsulting/SSW.People.Profiles/Daniel-Mackay/Daniel-Mackay.md

 [[imgBadge]]
 | ![PowerShell](../badges/Developer-powershell.png)

-Daniel Mackay is a Solution Architect at SSW and also a certifed Azure Developer and Scrum Master.
-He has over 20+ years of professional experience and specializes in Cloud Architecture, Software Architecture, and Scrum.
-He has worked with .NET since 2009 and is passionate about web-based technologies such as .NET Core, ASP.NET Core, EF Core, React, Next.js and Azure.
+Daniel Mackay is a highly skilled Solution Architect at SSW, bringing over 20 years of experience in the software industry.
+As a certified Azure Developer and Scrum Master, Daniel specializes in **Cloud Architecture**, **Software Architecture**, and **Agile Project Management**.
+He has deep expertise in .NET, which he has worked with since 2009, and is passionate about implementing robust, scalable, and maintainable solutions using modern web technologies like **ASP.NET Core**, **EF Core**, **React**, **Next.js**, and **Microsoft Azure**.

-You can find his blog at [www.dandoescode.com](https://www.dandoescode.com/).
+*Read Daniel’s blog on .NET and software architecture at [www.dandoescode.com](http://www.dandoescode.com).*

+---

+## Expertise

 ### Cloud Architecture

-Daniel loves working with Azure and is constantly trying to identify new solutions to existing problems.
-He is experienced with App Service, Function Apps, Service Bus, Storage, Logic Apps, Azure AD, Application Insights and Static Web Apps.
+Daniel has a comprehensive understanding of **Microsoft Azure** and is committed to finding innovative solutions to complex cloud challenges.
+He is proficient in key Azure services, including **App Services, Function Apps, Service Bus, Storage, Logic Apps, Azure AD, Application Insights**, and **Static Web Apps**.
+With a focus on designing scalable, secure, and efficient cloud solutions, Daniel ensures that each architecture aligns with best practices in **cost management, security, and high availability**.

 ### Software Architecture

-Daniel is a hands-on Solution Architect who loves working with .NET Core.
-He has a particular interest in Clean Architecture and Domain-Driven Design and runs the [Clean Architecture Workshop](https://www.ssw.com.au/events/clean-architecture-workshop) He also has experience building single-page applications in React and Angular.
+As a hands-on Solution Architect, Daniel applies principles of **Clean Architecture** and **Domain-Driven Design (DDD)** to deliver maintainable and flexible software solutions.
+His expertise with **.NET Core** enables him to structure applications that are resilient to change and easy to extend.
+He has led teams in building complex single-page applications (SPAs) with frameworks like **React** and **Angular**, emphasizing high-performance, maintainability, and modular design.
+Daniel also facilitates the **Clean Architecture Workshop** to share these skills and mentor other developers on best practices in software architecture.

-### Scrum
+### Scrum and Agile Practices

-Daniel is a Certified Scrum Master, and enjoys helping teams to collaborate in an efficient and sustainable environment.
+A certified Scrum Master, Daniel promotes collaborative and agile environments, ensuring that teams work efficiently and sustainably.
+His commitment to **Agile methodologies** and **Scrum practices** helps organizations adapt to change and deliver high-quality software on time.
+Daniel excels in coaching teams on agile values and ceremonies, empowering them to create a culture of continuous improvement.